MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan.md

 ## What is a SharePoint home site?

-Home sites are SharePoint communication sites that have special capabilities such as being marked as an official source of news in the organization.
+Home sites are not an *option*, but an *add-on.* Home sites are SharePoint communication sites that have special capabilities such as being marked as an official source of news in the organization.
 Review key differences between standard SharePoint communication sites and home sites:

 | Feature                  | Communication site                 | Home site          |
 | :------------------- | :------------------: |:---------------:|